Share

 At the entrance of this lounge is the usual plant-covered wall that you get at the entrance to many Amex Centurion lounges.
 The look is greys and blues with a glass wall with a view to one end.
 There are lots of exciting light installations and ceiling paraphernalia, which makes this lounge feel very classy.
 There are sofas, high stools, cafe-style seating, and there’s a stylish bar at one end.

-This lounge shares one shower suite shared with the Escape Lounge next door, which is nice, but as there is only one, there can be a wait to use it.
+This lounge shares one shower suite with the Escape Lounge next door, which is nice, but as there is only one, there can be a wait to use it.
 Bar drinks are excellent, with cocktails served up by the bartender.

 Breakfast includes a wide range of items, including oatmeal with cinnamon, reasons, brown sugar.
 Eggs & chorizo.
 Buttermilk pancakes with maple syrup.
 Papas del dia. muesli, assorted dry cereal, pastries, Greek yogurt & granola.